ROCm/amdsmi/amdsmi_cli/README.md

 Recommended: At least one AMD GPU with AMD driver installed

 ## Requirements

-* python 3.7+ 64-bit
+- python 3.7+ 64-bit
-* driver must be loaded for amdsmi_init() to pass
+- driver must be loaded for amdsmi_init() to pass

 ## Installation

 - Install amdgpu driver
-- Through package manager install amd-smi-lib
+- Install amd-smi-lib package through package manager
 - cd /opt/<rocm_instance>/share/amd_smi
 - pip install .

+or

+- pip3 install .
-- /opt/<rocm_instance>/bin/amd-smi
+- /opt/<rocm_instance>/bin/amd-smi --help

+### RHEL 8

+The default python version in RHEL 8 is python 3.6.8

+To install the python library you need to upgrade to python 3.7+

+The package's dependency manager will attempt to install python 3.8+

+Verify that your pip version is 3.7+ and if not you can use pip3.8 instead

 ### Example of Ubuntu 22.04 post amdgpu driver install

 ```  shell
 apt install amd-smi-lib
 cd /opt/rocm/share/amd_smi
 pip install .
 /opt/rocm/bin/amd-smi
 ```

-Add /opt/rocm/bin to your local path to access amd-smi via the cmdline
+Add /opt/rocm/bin to your shell's path to access amd-smi via the cmdline

 ## Usage

 amd-smi will report the version and current platform detected when running the command without arguments:

 ``` bash
 amd-smi
 usage: amd-smi [-h]  ...